samthebest/dump/sams-scala-tutorial/fp-xp-vs-oop-bufd.md

  - SOLID subjevtivity
  - SOLID is a lot about decoupling, in FP you decouple via messages/case-classes/structs, in OOP you decouple via interfaces

+ - "FP is the paradigm of the data" - Franco Bullgarelli

 SOLID Subjectivity